-It's one of the most common questions farmers and home gardeners ask us.
-I have poor soil - should I improve the soil first or start with foliar fertilizer immediately?
+It is one of the most common questions that farmers and hobby gardeners ask us.
+I have poor soil - should I improve the soil first or start immediately with foliar fertilizer?
 Do I need both?
-Which is more effective?
+What brings more?

 The answer is not either-or.
 Soil and leaves solve two completely different problems - on two different time scales.
-Understanding this allows you to make better decisions immediately.
+Understanding this allows for better decisions immediately.

 The fundamental difference

-Imagine a plant like a person who is sick and at the same time poorly nourished.
+Imagine a plant like a person who is sick and simultaneously poorly nourished.

-The soil is the nutrition - the foundation.
+The soil is the nourishment - the foundation.
 If the soil is healthy, the plant has everything it needs long-term: water, minerals, trace elements, a living microbial network that makes nutrients available.
-Healthy soil nourishes the plant independently, season after season, with little extra effort.
+Healthy soil nourishes the plant independently, season after season, without much additional effort.

 Both are important.
-But they work on completely different time scales - and that's precisely what determines when you need which method.
+But they work on completely different time scales - and that determines when which method is needed.

-What soil fertilization can do - and what it cannot
+What soil fertilization achieves - and what it cannot

 Soil fertilization - with zeolite, basalt, and microorganisms - builds the foundation.
-It works slowly, but sustainably and compoundingly.
+It works slowly, but sustainably and compounding.
 What does that mean?

 Zeolite in the soil improves water retention - it stores moisture during dry periods and releases it evenly.
 It increases the cation exchange capacity - i.e., the soil's ability to bind nutrients and keep them available instead of washing them out with rain.
 It buffers the pH value in the optimal range.